privacy777/skillclass/README.md

 First install python 3+, then run this command before running the "main.py" script :

-CF : Make a "Dowloaded" folder (without the quotes) in the same path/folder your main.py script is, this is where all the downloaded videos will be.

 ```bash
   python -m pip install -r requirements.txt
   python main.py